DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 # International Business Analytics (IBA) Challenge - Opportunity Realization Prediction
-Participants of IBA are required to propose recommendations on how to leverage the wealth of data in AIESEC for its digital transformation journey to achieve its business goals.
+Participants of IBA Challenge are required to propose recommendations on how to leverage the wealth of data in AIESEC for its digital transformation journey to achieve its business goals.

 One of the recommendation will be leveraging machine learning to quantify the likelihood of realisation of each opportunity to allow the staff to optimise their marketing effort.
 Also, this model could be leveraged to enhance the intelligence of the online platform when promoting opportunities.
 This is to answer the second question from AIESEC which is listed in the background below.